AI-SDC/SDC-Reboot/categorisation_of_models_and_risks.md

 <!--## $${\text{\color{blue}Group\ 2:\ Regression\ Models}}$$-->
 ### Group B.1.
 Regression models

-Regression models predict a continuous numerical values based on one or more features or predictor variables.
+Regression models are used to predict continuous numerical values based on one or more features or predictor variables.

-These are models that have been trained to make a numerical prediction - in which we do not include probability of some event or class occurring.
+These models are specifically trained to generate numerical predictions - without estimating the probability of an event or class.
+Instead of saying how likely something is, they predict how much or how long.

-Examples from different domains include: air pollutant levels, risk of re-offending, duration of hospital stay, drug response analysis, etc.
+Examples from different domains include: estimating air pollutant levels, predict risk of re-offending, forecasting duration of hospital stay, analysing drug response in patients, etc.

-In general the risks for this group are the same as for well understood Linear/Logistic/Logit Regression.
+In general, the risks and limitations associated with regression models are similar to those found in linear,logistic, or logit Regression, which are well-established in both research and applied settings.

 #### Examples of Regression Models